eduPHP/easily/README.md

 ### TO-DO

+- [ ] use a single nginx stance to serve the projects
+- [ ] allow for multiple containers to run at the same time
 - [ ] "update" command that pulls the latest changes and re-source
 - [ ] a command to upgrade/downgrade php/npm versions
 - [ ] a command to dump/restore the main database